 - 1. A minimum undergraduate cumulative index of 3.0. - 2.
 A minimum graduate cumulative index of 3.5. - 3.
 Three strong letters of recommendation from professors or supervisors. - 4.
-Appropriate statement of objectives. - 5.
-A writing sample on a special education topic.
+Appropriate statement of objectives.

 - 1. Core courses (18 hours).

 - 2. Specialization courses (15 hours).

-- 3. A culminating measure of professional competence (see guidelines).
+- 3. A culminating measure of professional competence (see Guidelines).

-Program In School Counseling
+Major in School Counseling

 This program is designed for those who desire to be either elementary or secondary school counselors.
 Students learn that counseling is a response to the social and emotional needs of human beings and is informed by the integration of theory, research and practice.
 Required curriculum areas include human development, school counseling services, educational measurement and research, career development and the theories and skills requisite to counseling and consulting with individuals, groups and families.
 Field experiences include a practicum and a full-time internship.
 A major focus is on the knowledge required to implement effective, comprehensive, developmental, counseling programs in school settings.
 The two-year program is best accomplished on a full-time basis, however it is possible to divide the first year's curriculum into two years, completing the degree in three years.
 Students must complete all program requirements to be recommended for certification.